gen1us2k/ory-full-stack/README.md

 ## Arhitecture

-The example uses two flask applications: API and auth.
+The example uses two flask applications: API and consent.
 API is secured by Oauth2 and requires `access_token`

 ### API Service
 Exposes two public endpoints